reph0t/CTF/OverTheWire/Bandit/Levels/Level_0.md

 - Host: **bandit.labs.overthewire.org**
 - Port: **2220**

-Its all of a matter putting everything together as a command
+Its all of a matter putting everything together as a command.

-we are going to user method, `-p` to enter the specific port we want to connect to the server.
+We are going to use method, `-p` to enter the specific port we want to connect to the server.

 COMMAND:
 ```ssh -p 2220 bandit0@bandit.labs.overthewire.org```